murdockfpv/murdockfpv.github.io/_posts/2021-01-04-FPV-shopping-list.md

 thumbnail: https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/31_emax_tinyhawk2.jpg?raw=true
 ---

 > Curious about FPV and looking at getting started with drones!?
-If you share this interest in drones with me and need to know what to buy, consider using the links!
+If you share this interest in drones with me and need to know what to buy, consider using these links!

 _written by Justin Murdock, on Jan 3, 2021_